wan88888/pytest-uiautomator2-test/README.md

 ### Test Reports

-HTML test reports are automatically generated in the `reports` directory.
-Each report file is named with the device ID and timestamp to avoid conflicts when running tests in parallel:
+A combined HTML test report is automatically generated in the `reports` directory when running tests in parallel.
+The report includes results from all devices, with test durations, pass/fail status, and summary statistics.

 ```
-reports/report_device1_YYYYMMDD_HHMMSS.html
-reports/report_device2_YYYYMMDD_HHMMSS.html
+reports/combined_report_YYYYMMDD_HHMMSS.html
 ```

 To generate a test report when running a test manually: